P5vc/fetch-apply/README.md

 #### Roles

 A role is a group of modules that work towards completing a specific goal, or share some sort of relation with one another.
-Roles are created by editing a file within the `roles` directory, and listing, one module per line, the name of each module that makes-up that role.
+Roles are made by creating a file within the `roles` directory, and listing, one module per line, the name of each module that makes-up that role.
 The name of the created role is the name of the file containing its grouped modules.

 ## Example Walk-Through